 Crete is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Crete are slightly less educated than the national average of 21.84% for the average city or town: 16.63% of adults in Crete have a bachelor's degree or advanced degree
+The percentage of adults in Crete with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.63% of adults in Crete have a bachelor's degree or advanced degree.

 The per capita income in Crete in 2022 was $28,750, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,000 for a family of four.
 However, Crete contains both very wealthy and poor people as well.